 Discovering original sequences and shapes has become one of the most, if not the most juicy part of silks for me.
 With the complexity of your body plus two fabrics to work with, there are at least thousands of possibilities.
 If the idea of finding new pathways excites you, read on for a couple tips on becoming a sequence designer.

 The first and most important thing before you start making stuff up is to feel extremely confident in your relationship with the fabric.
-You understand where the fabric holds you and where it doesn't.
+You understand where the fabric holds you and where it doesn’t.
 You know how to add a safety, such as a hand grabbing high, if you are trying something uncertain around your lower body.
-You are strong enough to hang for indefinite amounts of time by two hands and can also count on one-arm hangs.
-You are prepared to practice wrapping skills from sitting, laying, or standing on the ground if you don't know what will happen in the air.
+You are strong enough to hang for indefinite amounts of time by two hands and can also support yourself with one hand and various wraps on your body.
+You are prepared to practice wrapping skills from sitting, laying, or standing on the ground if you don’t know what will happen in the air.
 If you do not check all these boxes, you should not be originating new shapes and sequences.

 1. Start a trick you know well.